I’m Natalie, and I’m super excited to share my story with you.

 I took the certified financial planner exam to become a CFP in the spring of 2016.

-I failed the first time I took the exam, which totally sucked.
+I failed the first time I took the exam.

 I sat for the exam again in the summer of 2016.
 This time, I passed the test.

-After the test, I felt relieved.
+I was relieved.
 I was done with the formal education and test taking that I needed.

 I made the decision to quit freelance writing.
 I even quit writing for Forbes.